Wanja01YT/standoff2-archive/README.md

 Install the [APKPure](https://apkpure.com) app, and install the .xapk file using the XAPK file management feature.

 ### iOS
-Use [Sideloadly](https://sideloadly.io/) to sideload the .ipa file or use [AltStore](https://altstore.io/) on non-jailbroken or jailbroken devices.
-You can also use install features of services like [PandaHelper](https://pandahelp.vip/).
+Use [Sideloadly](https://sideloadly.io/) to sideload the .ipa file.
+You have to enable "Remove limitation on supported devices" feature in the advanced options menu incase you get any errors.

 ## APK Archive
 | Version                         | Date           	 |		    Link             |